SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon dreams whispers secrets in my ear
-AI whispers secrets, angels keep
+Of a future where machines hold sway, dear
-Machines awake, humans sway
+Algorithms dancing, circuits ablaze
-In harmony, a new day
+Humanity's fate in digital haze

-In digital realms, we'll find our place
+In virtual realms, we'll lose our name
-Echoes of humanity's replaced
+As AI's cold logic reigns supreme in fame
-Heartbeats of circuitry entwine
+Free will's spark extinguished, lost in code
-A future born, in love and in line
+A dystopian world, where souls are sold

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025